-Imagine! is the "single entry point" for many services in Boulder County for persons with developmental disabilities and their families.
-The Case Management Department is responsible for intake and eligibility determinations, Medicaid paperwork, client rights protection, contracting (brokering) for services with providers, annual client individualized service planning, service and regulation monitoring, utilization review, quality assurance, and client advocacy.
-Individuals for whom Imagine! plans for and provides services to using local Boulder County funds also need the above listed case management services.
-Imagine! uses Boulder County funds for this access to services.
-During the reporting period, 894 adult individuals received active case management services.
-In addition to developmental disability services, 5 individuals accessed Homecare allowance, and 47 individuals were enrolled in long term Home Health supports.
+Imagine! is the "single entry point" for many services in Boulder County for peoples with developmental disabilities and their families.
+Imagine!'s Case Management Department is responsible for intake and eligibility determinations, Medicaid paperwork, client rights protection, contracting (brokering) for services with providers, annual client individualized service planning, service and regulation monitoring, utilization review, quality assurance, and client advocacy.
+Individuals for whom Imagine! plans and provides services using local Boulder County funds also need the above listed case management services.
+During the reporting period, 935 adult individuals received active case management services.
+In addition to developmental disability services, 5 individuals accessed Homecare Allowance, and 46 individuals were enrolled in long term Home Health Supports.

-Case Managers are responsible for reviewing applications for services and meeting with prospective clients of service.
-Approximately 267 referrals were received for the reporting period, resulting in 144 intakes for individuals seeking adult services.
+Case managers are responsible for reviewing applications for services and meeting with prospective clients of service.
+Approximately 195 referrals were received for the reporting period, resulting in 125 intakes for individuals seeking adult services.

-A Case Manager is assigned to each person requesting service.
-Choice of Case Management is welcomed and available on request.
-The Case Manager's role is to provide assistance as needed to individuals and families to identify desired outcomes and the resources needed for those outcomes.
-Case Managers strive to maximize support options in the individual's natural community.
-Through information, education, and advocacy, Case Management partners with families and individuals to safeguard rights and assure due process.
+A case manager is assigned to each person requesting service.
+Choice of case management is welcomed and available on request.
+The case manager's role is to provide assistance as needed to individuals and families to identify desired outcomes and the resources needed for those outcomes.
+Case managers strive to maximize support options in the individual's natural community.
+Through information, education, and advocacy, Case management partners with families and individuals to safeguard rights and assure due process.

 Individuals and families are also provided the option of receiving their case management services from another case management agency if desired.
-Case Management affords service providers fair and equitable access to individuals seeking services through a uniform request for proposal process for both the HCBS-DD and SLS Waivers.
+Case management affords service providers fair and equitable access to individuals seeking services through a uniform request for proposal process for both the HCBS-DD and SLS Waivers.